sorujko/Diplomovka_time_series/README.md

 python get_data.py
 ```
 This script retrieves and stores relevant economic indicators for selected countries.
+#### Data folder
+- base subfolder for parquet storage
+- other folders contain development dataset for comparisons (for each model one ipynb)
 ### Visualization
 Run `make_images.py` to generate graphs for all indicator-country combinations:
 ```bash